 Managing your mental game

-Emotions are not your friend at the poker table, and you should do everything you can to control it.
-I cannot think of any example how it can help you unless it is your opponent, who is out of the line.
+Emotions are not your friend at the poker table, and you should do everything you can to control them.
+I cannot think of any example of how it can help you unless it is your opponent, who is out of the line.

 Do not start your session when feeling bad